 The practical classes consist of visiting local restoration sites and participating in field-trips in Romania and abroad.

-The course had 62 registered students between 1998 and 2000 (28 on the architecture section, 34 on the structural engineering section), 63 students between 2000 and 2002 (34 on the architecture section, 29 on the structural engineering section), 31 students between 2004 and 2006 (23 on the architecture section, 8 on the structural engineering section), 54 students between 2006-2008 (34 on the architecture section, 20 on the structural engineering section ), 52 students between 2008-2010 (34 on the architecture section, 18 on the structural engineering section) respectively 70 students between 2010-2012 (49 on the architecture section, 21 on the structural engineering section).
-Art historians, Catholic and Calvinist priests, and geologists also participated in the course, as well as the architects and structural engineers.
+The course had 62 registered students between 1998 and 2000 (28 on the architecture section, 34 on the structural engineering section), 63 students between 2000 and 2002 (34 on the architecture section, 29 on the structural engineering section), 31 students between 2004 and 2006 (23 on the architecture section, 8 on the structural engineering section), 54 students between 2006-2008 (34 on the architecture section, 20 on the structural engineering section ), 52 students between 2008-2010 (34 on the architecture section, 18 on the structural engineering section), 70 students between 2010-2012 (49 on the architecture section, 21 on the structural engineering section), 60 students between 2012-2014 (43 on the architecture section, 17 on the structural engineering section), 23 students between 2014-2016 (16 on the architecture section, 7 on the structural engineering section), 34 students between 2016-2018 (20 on the architecture section, 14 on the structural engineering section), respectively 33 students between 2018-2020 (20 on the architecture section, 14 on the engineering section).
+Art historians, Catholic and Calvinist priests, managers, entrepreneurs and geologists also participated in the course, as well as the architects and structural engineers.

 The programme can function as a result of sponsorship from the Romanian and Hungarian Governments and civil organisations, but a smaller part of the expenses are covered by tuition fees paid by the students.